 Always have cleaning supplies on hand!
-There are a few products that will be your holy grail, depending on the type of material you purchased.
+There are a few products that will be your holy grail, depending on the material of your white couch.
 Pro tip: not all microfiber is the same.
 Before cleaning, search for the manufacturer’s tag, which determines how to best treat the microfiber you have.
-You’ll find several letters: “W” means a water-based solution, “S” being a solvent-based cleaner, “S-W” is either a solvent or water-based cleaner, and “X” means vacuum only!
+You’ll find several letters: “W” means a water-based solution, “S” is a solvent-based cleaner, “S-W” is either a solvent or water-based cleaner, and “X” means vacuum only!

 Second pro tip: if you have slipcovers, wash them once a week alone!
 Don’t wash it in a load of whites because the fabric of a white towel can damage the material of the slipcover.
 Try not to use bleach since bleach can play a role in turning whites into yellows over time!